kinode-dao/kinode-book/src/terminal.md

 }
 ```

 All we do here is get the args, and send a response back with the exact same args.
-If instead of sending a `Response` we simply `println`d the arguments out, then we wouldn't be able to compose `echo` with pipes.
+This is a lot like `echo`, but instead  of `println`ing the arguments, we send them as a response, which can be used as input to another script via pipes.